kind2-mc/kind2/doc/usr/source/9_other/10_maximal_unsafe_abstraction.rst

       --%PROPERTY P;
   tel;

-If we are interesting in determining which of the weak assumptions of the contract ``fSpec`` can be satisfied by still remaining unsafe, we should run this command:
+If you are interesting in determining which of the weak assumptions of the contract ``fSpec`` can be satisfied by still remaining unsafe, you can run this command:

 .. code-block:: none